xtrikerpd/clab.tech/README.md

      path mtu 1500, ip mtu 1500, ip mtu idb FastEthernet0/0 current outbound spi: 0x0(0)
 ```
-Now its time to configure R2, it will be very similar, just few adjustments are needed like change the peer address and reversed entry in ACL
+Now it's time to configure R2, which will be very similar, with just a few adjustments needed, like changing the peer address and reversing the entry in the ACL.
 ```
 R2>enable
 R2#configure terminal